Good Workers versus Workers of Lawlessness: A New Testament Perspective

 “The Spirit is life because of righteousness” (Romans 8:10).

 Workers of lawlessness may be zealous, but their zeal is misplaced when it is rooted in law, performance, self-righteousness, or self-gain (often worldly status and riches) rather than Christ.
 The fact these "workers of lawlessness" cast out demons and prophesied in his name is amazing.
-We see Simon, in Acts 8:9–24, who was baptized but wanted the power of the Spirit through laying of hands for self-gain and offered Peter money for it.
+We see Simon, in Acts 8:9–24, who was baptized but wanted the power of the Spirit through laying on of hands for self-gain who Peter rebuked when he offered him money for it.

 Growth, Maturity, and Prepared Good Works